karllucas/Funky-Fonz_V2/README.md

-# This is the feature branch.
+# This is the develop branch.

 First run the command below on your git to set legacy options for webpack:<br />
 ```sh